 Yarra has a total of 235 hectares of open space for the enjoyment and recreational pursuits of its community and visitors.
 The Yarra Open Space Strategy 2006-2016 guides the future provision, planning, design and management of public land reserved for recreation and nature conservation purposes - the parks, gardens and other reserves that make up Yarra's open space network.
-This strategy will continue to guild the management of open space pending the 2018 revision that is currently underway.
+This strategy will continue to guide the management of open space, pending the 2018 revision of that Strategy, which is currently underway.